samordera/samordera/README.md

 - 🔭 I’m currently working on pack.com

-- 🤔 Looking for a collaborator and potential co-founder
+- 🤔 Looking for at least one collaborator and a potential co-founder

 - 📫 How to reach me: deraegbo@gmail.com